-Price is the one component of the marketing mix that has a direct and straight path to the bottom line.
-Most of us never really know if our price is right.
-When clients start implement a pricing action, there are five big pushbacks:
+Price is the one component of the marketing mix that has a direct and straight path to the bottom line, but most of us never really know if our price is right.
+When a client starts to implement a pricing action, there are five big pushbacks:

 - “If we raise our price, then competitors will go after our customers with a lower price.”

 - “We could add more value, but even those customers who would appreciate increased value can’t raise their prices.
 So, we will end up just increasing their costs.
 They can’t survive an increase in their costs.
 We’ll lose them!”

 - “We don’t know any other customers who will give us new business.”